Deportivo Pasto

-Asociación Deportivo Pasto, also known as Deportivo Pasto, is a Colombian professional football team based in the city of Pasto, that currently plays in the Categoría Primera A. They play their home games at the Estadio Departamental Libertad.
+Club Profesional Deportivo Pasto S.A., best known as Deportivo Pasto, is a Colombian professional football team based in the city of Pasto, that currently plays in the Categoría Primera A. They play their home games at the Estadio Departamental Libertad.
 Deportivo Pasto is both the southernmost and westernmost based team in the Colombian league.

-Founded in 1949, Pasto has won the league title once in the 2006 Apertura and finished as runner-up three times: in the 2002 Finalizacion, 2012 Apertura, and 2019 Apertura.
-The club has also finished runners-up twice in the Copa Colombia: in 2009 and 2012.
+Founded in 1949, Pasto has won the league title once, in the 2006 Apertura, and has finished as runner-up three times: in the 2002 Finalización, 2012 Apertura, and 2019 Apertura.
+The club has also finished runner-up twice in the Copa Colombia, in 2009 and 2012.

 History

 The club was founded on 12 October 1949, and was a semi-pro team until 1996.
 That year, they were promoted to the professional second division, the Primera B, and achieved promotion into the Primera A in 1998.
 In their first top-flight season, the 1999 Apertura, Pasto finished twelfth in the league table.
 In the 1999 Finalización, Pasto finished in the top eight and qualified for the playoffs, where they finished last in the group with just one point.

 In the 2006 Apertura, Pasto finished eighth in the table, the last seed to qualify for the playoffs.
 In the playoffs Pasto won their group and qualified for the finals, where they beat Deportivo Cali in the finals and won their first ever league title.
 In the 2006 Finalización, Pasto finished seventh and qualified for the playoffs again, but failed to make the finals.
 As league champions, Pasto earned a spot in the 2007 Copa Libertadores, their debut in the competition.
 Their first match was a 1–0 loss to Santos at home.
 However, the rest of the campaign was a complete failure, and the club had one of the worst campaigns in Libertadores history, being one of the only teams to lose all six group games, with only three goals in their favor.

 In the 2009 Copa Colombia, the team reached the finals for the first time, where it lost to Independiente Santa Fe on penalties.
 Pasto was relegated to the Primera B that year as well, after finishing last in the relegation table (aggregate of last 3 seasons).

 For the 2010 season, now in the Primera B, the club placed second in the table, advancing to the playoffs.
 In the playoffs, Pasto won its group and advanced to the playoff finals.
 In the finals, the club lost to Itagüí Ditaires, and missed out on direct promotion.
 However, the club still had a chance to be promoted with the relegation/promotion playoff, which would be played against the second-to-last club in the Primera A league table, Envigado.
 Envigado won 3–0 on aggregate, which meant Pasto would spend another season in the second division.